 As mentioned, the coffee beans crack twice.
 The first crack is to have the beans through before they are suitable for drinking.
 With the trend of very light roasting in recent years, it is here just after the first crack that many now choose to stop the roasting.

 When the second crack comes, the coffee bean structure begins to collapse when you hear the 2nd crack; it is usually time to stop the roasting process.
 If not, it should have stopped already.

 The art is precisely that, to stop the roasting process in the right place:

 Silvercity [SC] (At the end of the 1st crack)

-Very light shakeLow bitterness.
+Very light bitterness.
 High acidity.
 Fresh fruity and floral notes.
-Very light brown color.
+Very light brown in colour.

 City [C] (Right after the 1st crack)

 Light grate.
 Still low bitterness.
 Controlled acidity.
 Sweetness in the notes.
 Completely dry bean surface and wrinkled.
 Medium fullness.
-Medium brown color.
+Medium brown colour.

 City + [C +] (between 1st and 2nd crack)

 Between roasting.
 Dimmed acidity and clearer sweetness.
 Balance Point.
 More heaviness.
 The surface of the beans is dry and a little bumpy yet.
 Brown beans.